cockroachlabs/workshop_labs/backup-restore/README.md

 (32 rows)
 ```

 Perfect!
-Let it run for a few days, ideally until tomorrow so you can see the scheduler run Sunday's full backup cluster job.
+Let it run for a few days, ideally until tomorrow so you can see the scheduler run the next full cluster backup job at midnight.

 You can learn more about [Backup Schedule](https://www.cockroachlabs.com/docs/stable/manage-a-backup-schedule.html) and the SQL command [CREATE SCHEDULE FOR BACKUP](https://www.cockroachlabs.com/docs/stable/create-schedule-for-backup) in our docs.